-- (I) Where a student is found to have committed student academic misconduct, one or more of the following sanctions may be imposed by a senior officer after taking into account all the particular circumstances of the case - a. reprimanding and/or cautioning the student; - b. recording a failure or zero mark or result or other appropriate mark or result for all or any part of an assessment task; - c. requiring the student to repeat an assessment task; - d. requiring the student to refrain from association with a specified person or persons for the purposes of study or assessment; - e. requiring resubmission of one or more assessment tasks; - f. requiring a student to undertake alternative assessment for the Unit on terms determined by the senior officer; or - g. a restorative sanction that is appropriate and proportionate in all the circumstances. - (2) Where a student is found to have committed student academic misconduct, the Student Misconduct Panel may impose, or recommend to the Vice-Chancellor to impose, one or more of the following sanctions after taking into account all the particular circumstances of the case - a. reprimanding and/or cautioning the student; - b. recording a failure or zero mark or result or other appropriate mark or result for all or any part of an assessment task;
+- (1) Where a student is found to have committed student academic misconduct, one or more of the following sanctions may be imposed by a senior officer after taking into account all the particular circumstances of the case - a) reprimanding and/or cautioning the student; - b) recording a failure or zero mark or result or other appropriate mark or result for all or any part of an assessment task; - c) requiring the student to repeat an assessment task; - d) requiring the student to refrain from association with a specified person or persons for the purposes of study or assessment; - e) requiring resubmission of one or more assessment tasks; or

-- c. requiring the student to repeat an assessment task; - d. requiring the student to refrain from association with a specified person or persons for the purposes of study or assessment; - e. requiring resubmission of one or more assessment tasks; - f. requiring a student to undertake alternative assessment for the Unit on terms determined by the Student Misconduct Panel; - g. requiring a retraction or correction of an article; - h. recommending to the Vice-Chancellor or nominee that the award not be made; or - i. recommending to the Vice-Chancellor that the award be revoked in accordance with the Awards Regulations 2018. - j. partial suspension from the University; - k. suspension from the University; - I. exclusion from the University; - m. termination of enrolment/higher degree candidature; - n. a restorative sanction that is appropriate and proportionate in all the circumstances.
+- f) requiring a student to undertake alternative assessment for the Unit on terms determined by the senior officer. - (2) Where a student is found to have committed student academic misconduct, the Student Misconduct Panel may impose, or recommend to the Vice-Chancellor to impose, one or more of the following sanctions after taking into account all the particular circumstances of the case - a) reprimanding and/or cautioning the student; - b) recording a failure or zero mark or result or other appropriate mark or result for all or any part of an assessment task; - c) requiring the student to repeat an assessment task; - d) requiring the student to refrain from association with a specified person or persons for the purposes of study or assessment; - e) requiring resubmission of one or more assessment tasks; - requiring a student to undertake alternative assessment for the Unit on terms determined by the Student Misconduct Panel; - g) requiring a retraction or correction of an article; - h) recommending to the Vice-Chancellor or nominee that the award not be made; or - i) recommending to the Vice-Chancellor that the award be revoked in accordance with the Awards Regulations 2018. - j) partial suspension from the University; - k) suspension from the University; - I) exclusion from the University; - m) termination of enrolment/higher degree candidature.